NLeSC/EEG-epilepsy-diagnosis/README.md

 # EEG-epilepsy-diagnosis

-Explorative R code to classify epilepsy from EEG signals.
-More documentation to follow.
+R code to train a classifier for 14 channels EEG data to distinguish individuals with Epilepsy from Controls.

+Please check folder 'demo' for how the code can be used.
+Documentation on all functions are in the functions folder